Christine Hobden – Lecturer

 Christine has taught at the University of KwaZulu-Natal and the University of Oxford in the areas of contemporary political philosophy, history of political thought, jurisprudence, logic, and ethics.
 Her current projects include a book manuscript, Citizenship in a Globalized Age, and three articles, ‘Global Justice, States, and the Relational View’, ‘Equality in Negotiation: An Equality based model of International Relations’, and ‘Responsiveness versus Responsibility: Citizens’ View of Democracy’ (co-authored with Stefanie Reher).

-Taking up the Slack: The Duties of Source State Citizens in the Brain Drain Crisis.
-Forthcoming.
-South African Journal of Philosophy.
+Taking up the slack: The duties of source state citizens in the brain drain crisis.
+(2017) South African Journal of Philosophy.
+Volume 36 (1).